cvxopt/cvxopt/doc/source/spsolvers.rst

 Positive Definite Linear Equations
 **********************************

-:mod:`cvxopt.cholmod` is an interface to the Cholesky factorization routines of the CHOLMOD package.
+:mod:`kvxopt.cholmod` is an interface to the Cholesky factorization routines of the CHOLMOD package.
 It includes functions for Cholesky factorization of sparse positive definite matrices, and for solving sparse sets of linear equations with positive definite matrices.